google/zetasql/docs/one-pager.md

 </tbody>
 </table>

-#### NUMERIC type
+#### Decimal type

-The `NUMERIC` data type is an exact numeric value with 38 digits of precision and 9 decimal digits of scale.
+Decimal type values are numeric values with fixed precision and scale.
 Precision is the number of digits that the number contains.
 Scale is how many of these digits appear after the decimal point.

 This type can represent decimal fractions exactly, and is suitable for financial calculations.